Definition - What does Preimplantation Genetic Testing for Monogenic/Single Gene Defects (PGT-M) mean?

 Preimplantation genetic testing for monogenic/single gene defects (PGT-M), is a genetic screening carried out on embryos in coordination with an in vitro fertilization (IVF) cycle, where one or both the biological parents have an inherited monogenic or single-gene disorder like Tay-Sachs disease, cystic fibrosis or many other conditions.

 This screening of the embryos helps identify healthy embryos and reduce the risk of having a child with the same inherited genetic disorder.
 Monogenic disorders are genetic disorders caused by the mutation (alteration) of a single gene; hence, they are also known as single-gene defects.

 PGT-M was previously known as preimplantation genetic diagnosis (PGD)

 FertilitySmarts explains Preimplantation Genetic Testing for Monogenic/Single Gene Defects (PGT-M)

-Normal embryos are shown to have a higher chance of developing into a healthy baby are selected for transfer to a uterus whereas embryos identified to have a genetic disease component are deselected.
+Normal embryos are shown to have a higher chance of developing into a healthy baby if they survive the thaw and selected for transfer to a uterus whereas embryos identified to have a genetic disease component are deselected.